Find out exactly what details and documents are required for your credit card application here.

 Your previous addresses help with providing an accurate credit history.
 This is especially important with Australians who have common names and may be confused with another individual.
 This information is also used to show what your history is as far as keeping up with your monthly payments.

 Will I be able to check the status of my application?

 Most banks will send you a confirmation email and reference number that allows you to track the progress of your application.

 What if I don’t have time to finish the application right away?

-You will be given the option of being able to save the application in a secure data base to be continued at a later date.
-Check for how long the provider will save that information before purging it from their system.
+In most cases, you will be given the option of being able to save the application in a secure data base to be continued at a later date.
+Check for how long the provider will save that information before deleting it from their system.

 How will I know which documents I am going to need?

 With most applications you will be provided with a list of the necessary documentation.
-Alternatively, you can also find this information at the bottom of finder.com.au credit card review pages.
+Alternatively, you can also find this information on finder.com.au credit card review pages.